inuimasataka/inuimasatakainfo/README.md

 ## About My Research
 Interested in Indo-Tibetan Tantric Buddhism, especially Pañcakrama by tantric Nāgārjuna and its Tibetan commentaries such as Rim lnga rab tu gsal ba'i sgron me by rJe Tsong kha pa, and now working on them.
 The study of the texts on rdzogs rim, which explains how to practise using the mental state of ‘od gsal that humans face when they die, can contribute to the well-being of humankind and to our understanding of death.
 Furthermore, on the basis of analysing the logical structure of Tibetan bsDus grwa literature, trying to build an algorithm for logical judgement with the help of logic programming languages such as Prolog.
+Moreover, interested in narrative analysis, in terms of what is told and what is not about his or her own sufferings.

 ## Background